ZaidRafi0/Robotic-Arm/README.md

 # Robotic Arm — 4-Axis Articulated Arm (Custom Design)

-> A 4-DOF robotic arm designed and built from scratch — base rotation, shoulder, elbow, and wrist, plus a gripper. ~205 mm reach, servo-driven, fully 3D-printed structure.
+> A 4-DOF robotic arm designed and built from scratch; base rotation, shoulder, elbow, and wrist, plus a gripper. ~205 mm reach, servo-driven, fully 3D-printed structure.
 Every joint, the base bearing, and the actuator selection were designed around a worked torque budget rather than copied from a reference build.

 ![Demo](media/demo.gif)
 <!-- Record a short clip of the arm moving, convert to GIF, and drop it in /media as demo.gif.